akitorahayashi/WatchOSPractice/README.md

 ## Overview
-WatchOSPractice is a counter app that is compatible with Apple Watch.
+A counter app that is compatible with Apple Watch.